helm/charts/incubator/jaeger/README.md

 ```bash
 $ helm install incubator/jaeger --name myrel --set provisionDataStore.cassandra=false  --set provisionDataStore.elasticsearch=true --set storage.type=elasticsearch
 ```
+Note: If your ElasticSearch is not secured then provide `""` as unsername and password.

 After a few minutes, you should see 2 ElasticSearch client nodes, 2 ElasticSearch data nodes, 3 ElasticSearch master nodes, a Jaeger DaemonSet, a Jaeger Collector, and a Jaeger Query (UI) pod deployed into your Kubernetes cluster.